 One of the easiest and most satisfying vegetables to grow at home has to be potatoes.
-Once you get to know some of the potato specific terms, growing potatoes is pretty straight forward.
+Once you get to know some of the potato specific terms, growing and knowing when to harvest potatoes is pretty straight forward.

-I guarantee, when you harvest your first homegrown potatoes, you’ll love the magic of those beautiful tubers emerging form the soil.
+I guarantee, when you plant potatoes & harvest your first homegrown potatoes, you’ll love the magic of those beautiful tubers emerging form the soil.
 And, of course, homegrown potatoes taste amazing!

 Here’s all you need to know about growing potatoes: